 While the FCC and CE marks share certain similarities, they also differ in a number of notable ways.
-Here are the main differences between FCC and CE and how you can determine which testing option is a better fit for your needs.
+Below, we’ve discussed the main differences between FCC and CE regulations, as well as how you can determine which testing option is the best fit for your needs.

 FCC: An Overview